Battle of Galudoghson: Virginia colonists' accounts of the battle

-Borden's Tract, where the Iroquois war party paused to visit John McDowell's home.
+Borden's Tract, where the Haudenosaunee war party paused to visit John McDowell's home.
 It lies just north of the site of the Battle of Galudoghson, and was owned by land speculator Benjamin Borden.
 The home of John Peter Salling (written John Petter Salley) can be seen at the bottom left.
 Depicted on a 1757 map of Virginia and Maryland.

 In an 1808 letter to Colonel Arthur Campbell, Captain John McDowell's son Samuel McDowell reported that, after entering Virginia, Jonnhaty's war party of warriors traveled south along the Great Indian Warpath to an area known as "Borden's Tract" in Augusta County and on 1 December, they stopped for a day at John McDowell's home, where they were given food and "treated with whiskey."
 Captain McDowell "directed them to a convenient hunting ground...a few miles off."
 The Indians then traveled to the James River (known to them as the Galudoghson), and camped near its confluence with the Maury River.
 Local settlers reported to Captain McDowell that the Indians had killed at least one hog belonging to them, and "went to Peoples houses, Scared the women and Children [and] took what they wanted, and in some instances shot some of the people's horses."
 On 15 December, Captain McDowell contacted his commanding officer, Colonel Patton, and Patton ordered McDowell and his 33-man militia company (which included Lieutenant James McDowell, one of McDowell's eight brothers, and their father Ephraim) to escort the war party out of Augusta County.
 The militia encountered the war party on 17 December near the homestead of John Peter Salling, and followed them at a distance for two days, until one of the Indians fell behind, then made a detour into the forest near Balcony Falls, possibly to relieve himself, at which point a militiaman fired at him.
 He let out a war-cry, and the other Indians then opened fire and killed two mounted soldiers and Captain John McDowell, who had ridden to the head of the Indian war party and was conversing with Jonnhaty.
 In the battle that followed, three or four of the Indian warriors (Samuel McDowell says seventeen) were killed.
 Three militiamen were wounded and seven killed besides McDowell.